 Notes

-- The pork rub makes enough for 4 pork chops.
-Double or triple the recipe if cooking more pork chops.
+- The pork rub makes enough for four pork chops.
+If you are cooking more pork chops, double or triple the recipe.
 Store any leftover rub in an airtight container.

 - Add a pinch of cayenne pepper to the glaze for a spicy kick.

-- Use a meat thermometer with a remote monitor so you can keep an eye on the internal temperature without opening the lid frequently.
+- Use a meat thermometer with a remote monitor to monitor the internal temperature without frequently opening the lid.

 - If the glaze gets too thick, thin it with some apple juice.

-- Store leftover smoked pork chops in an airtight container in the fridge for up to 3 days or in the freezer for up to 3 months.
+- Leftover smoked pork chops can be stored in an airtight container in the fridge for up to 3 days or in the freezer for up to 3 months.

 Nutrition